Design research, consultation, evaluations and education to improve the design of homes, schools, healthcare, and workplaces.

 What can we help you with?
 Together we have experiences with;

-• Providing advice regarding (re)design of buildings with regard of health-related outcomes, such as heathy offices, healthy hospitals, and healthy homes.
+• Providing advice regarding (re)design of buildings and healthcare systems with regard of health-related outcomes, such as healthy environments such as offices, hospitals and homes.

-• Reviewing the literature relating to a specific HealthScapes theme of typology, such as hospitals, hospices, or a primary care unit.
+• Gain insight into evidence and literature relating to a specific HealthScapes theme of typology, such as hospitals, hospices, or a primary care environments.

 For designers

-• Helping you develop your own research project, formulating research questions, methods, data collection and analysis.
+• Guiding the development of research projects, formulating research questions, methods, data collection and analysis;

 For researchers

-• Develop proposals, design principles and project ideas
+• Consult on proposals, design principles and project ideas.

 Please let us know if you are uncertain, we can easily discuss what we can and cannot help you with a (video) call.